astropy/astropy-APEs/APE24.rst

 core packages for front- and back-end tools (e.g., ``flit``, PDM, ``hatch``/``hatchling``, etc.).

-If we partner with pyOpenSci, we encourage our Affiliated packages to continue to follow the `OpenAstronomy packaging guide`_ for packaging structure.
-However maintainers will find the pyOpenSci guide to be a useful reference, given it provides community-wide guidelines and is targeted to those newer to packaging.
+If we partner with pyOpenSci, we encourage our Affiliated packages to continue to follow the `OpenAstronomy packaging guide`_ for packaging structure, which ensures a packaging style consistent with the majority of existing Affiliated packages as well as much of the core scientific Python environment Astropy relies on, in particular Numpy and Scipy.
+However maintainers will find the pyOpenSci guide to be a useful reference, given it provides community-wide guidelines and is targeted to those newer to packaging (e.g., just creating the initial package for their code).
+Editors and reviewer shall not let a particular choice of packaging influence their rating of a package.

 Regardless, the
 `Editor-in-Chief checks <https://www.pyopensci.org/software-peer-review/how-to/editor-in-chief-guide.html#editor-checklist-template>`_